-An arm, in armor, embowed, and in the hand a short sword, surrounded by the Latin motto QUALIS AB INCEPTO which translates THE SAME AS FROM THE BEGINNING.
+A wonderful historical armored arm wax seal necklace, the arm in armor embowed, and in the hand a short sword, surrounded by the Latin motto QUALIS AB INCEPTO which translates THE SAME AS FROM THE BEGINNING.

 - symbolism -

-In heraldry, an arm in armour, embowed, symbolizes one with qualities of leadership.
-The gauntlet symbolizes one armed for the performance of martial enterprise.
+In heraldry, an arm in armor, embowed, is symbolic of one with qualities of leadership.
+The gauntlet represents one armed for the performance of martial enterprise.
 The sword represents justice and military order.

-Hand cast from a personal one of a kind antique fob wax seal that dates back to the 1800's, and is shown in the photo but it is not for sale nor does it come with the necklace charm.
+Hand cast from a personal one of a kind antique fob wax seal that dates back to the 1800's, and is shown in the photo but it is not for sale.

 - approximate measurement - just over 3/4” x 3/4" (20mm x 18mm)